apivideo/api.video-api-client-generator/templates/documentation/delivery-analytics/private-video-delivery-web-browser.md

 {% capture content %}
-**❗ iframe on incognito tab/page**
+**iframes in incognito mode**

 When playing an embedded private video in a browser that runs in incognito mode you'll have to leverage sessions.
-Please find the guide for retaining a private session [here](/delivery-analytics/private-videos-with-custom-players-session-retention).
+Check out the guide for retaining a private session [here](/delivery-analytics/private-videos-with-custom-players-session-retention).
 {% endcapture %}
 {% include "_partials/callout.html" kind: "error", content: content %}